 WebSphere for IBM Cloud has instances of WebSphere (both Liberty and traditional) available for immediate use, in a range of sizes and both as standalone and managed (collective and cell) topologies.
 You can â€ślift and shiftâ€ť your existing application and automation scripts into this environment and usually see a significant reduction in cost.

 If you want more control over the application’s environment, you can still let IBM manage the hardware (and the operating system if you want) and get started immediately on your project with the IBM Softlayer IaaS offering.
 With flexible billing, on-demand deployment, and single-screen management, it is a great way to build your Liberty cloud.

 Deploy your applications in a Liberty package zip file along with Java, unzip and run!
 It really is that simple.
 You can set up a complete deployment in a few hours instead of having to wait for hardware.

 Liberty can also be used as a developer environment in other PaaS solutions.

-Cloud Foundry The Liberty build pack that’s used in Bluemix can also be used by to deploy applications, with full production support, to a Pivotal Cloud Foundry installation or (for development only) to Pivotal Web Services.
+Cloud Foundry The Liberty build pack that’s used in IBM Cloud can also be used by to deploy applications, with full production support, to a Pivotal Cloud Foundry installation or (for development only) to Pivotal Web Services.